How to download Google Chrome offline installers

 Google does not link to full installers on the official download page of the Chrome web browser. but it highlights how you can download an offline installer for Windows on this Support page.

-Use the following links to download full versions of the Chrome web browser to your computer system.
+Use the following links to download full 64-bit versions of the Chrome web browser to your computer system.

 As you can see when you look at the links, it is important to pass the parameter standalone with the value 1, and the channel if you want to download Beta, Dev or Canary versions of Google Chrome.